rubattel/DBIx-Class-LookupColumn/README.md

 Terminology
 ---------------

-What is meant as a lookup table is a table containing some terms definition, such as PermissionType (permission_id, name) with such data
+What is meant as a Lookup table is a table containing some terms definition, such as PermissionType (permission_id, name) with such data
 (1, 'Administrator'; 2, 'User'; 3, 'Guest') associated
 with a client table such as User, whose metas might look like this : (id, first_name, last_name, permission_id).